jramos0/sovereign-university-data/courses/btc401/en.md

 ![Image](assets/2/3.webp)

-### Unit of Account: A New Measure of Value
+### Unit of account: a new measure of value

 A unit of account is a standard by which the value of goods and services can be measured.
 Historically, fiat currencies have served this function, providing a stable reference point for pricing goods and services.
 However, Bitcoin’s growing adoption and the increasing use of Bitcoin-denominated assets suggest that it may eventually serve as a global unit of account.

-- **The Potential for Bitcoin as a Unit of Account**: Although Bitcoin’s volatility currently prevents it from being widely used as a unit of account, some economists argue that as adoption increases and volatility decreases, Bitcoin could one day replace fiat currencies as the primary measure of value.
+- **The Potential for Bitcoin as a Unit of Account**: although Bitcoin’s volatility currently prevents it from being widely used as a unit of account, some economists argue that as adoption increases and volatility decreases, Bitcoin could one day replace fiat currencies as the primary measure of value.

 ### Conclusion

 In this chapter, we have explored the evolution of money, from its classical functions to its modern incarnation in the form of Bitcoin.
-By serving as a store of value, medium of exchange, and potentially a unit of account, Bitcoin represents a fundamental shift in how we think about and use money.
+By serving as a store of value, medium of exchange, and a potential unit of account, Bitcoin represents a fundamental shift in how we think about and use money.
 Rooted in Austrian Economics and inspired by the Cypherpunk ethos, Bitcoin offers a decentralized, secure, and censorship-resistant alternative to traditional financial systems.
 As we continue to explore the world of Bitcoin, it becomes clear that its impact on economics, privacy, and individual freedom is just beginning to unfold.

 ## Corruption of Money